jeremi/openg2p-documentation/erp/guide/program-management.md

 ![program-register-form](../images/program-register-form.png){:width="80%"}

->**WARNING**: See [What Determines Inclusion in Disbursement List](#what-determines-inclusion-in-disbursement-list) section below to understand the importance of `Registration Date`.
+>**WARNING**: See [What Determines Inclusion in Disbursement List](#what-determines-inclusion-in-disbursement-list) section below to understand the importance of `enrollment Date`.

-Beneficiary registrations are not automatically confirmed but enters a workflow for user with the `Program Manager` role to confirm that registration into a program.
-However if the action above is being undertaken by someone with that role, the `Auto Confirm Registrations` option bypasses and automatically confirms the registration.
+Beneficiary enrollments are not automatically confirmed but enters a workflow for user with the `Program Manager` role to confirm that enrollment into a program.
+However if the action above is being undertaken by someone with that role, the `Auto Confirm enrollments` option bypasses and automatically confirms the enrollment.

-Anyone with the `Enrollment Officer` officer role can start the registration process.
+Anyone with the `Enrollment Officer` officer role can start the enrollment process.

 You can also enroll a list of beneficiaries by filtering by some criteria and then mass registering the resulting list to a program.